onflow/fcl-js/packages/sdk/readme.md

 For the available Interaction types, decoding responses for them produces values like such:

-- Decoding a Transaction Interaction returns the Transaction ID for the submitted Interaction
+- Decoding a Transaction Interaction returns the Transaction ID for the submitted Transaction Interaction
-- Decoding an Execute Script Interaction returns the JavaScript equivalent typed values for the value returned by the Cadence Script that was Executed.
+- Decoding an Execute Script Interaction returns the JavaScript equivalently typed values for the value returned by the Cadence Script that was Executed.
 - Decoding a Get Account Interaction returns a JavaScript object containing the information for the account.
 - Decoding a Get Events Interaction returns a JavaScript array of JavaScript objects each containing the relevant information for each Event.
 - Decoding a Get Transaction Status interaction returns a JavaScript object of relevant information about the status of a transcation.